sam-m-ward/Non-Gaussian-PDF-Modelling/README.md

 # Non-Gaussian-PDF-Modelling
 *Non-Gaussian pdfs: how to model them, simulate from them, and include them as Bayesian Priors*

-This repo project contains methods for modelling Non-Gaussian pdfs.
+This repo project contains methods for modelling non-Gaussian pdfs.

 ## Motivation